-Ethereum does not have an official Monetary Policy.
-Rather, the policy is decided upon by a wide range of stakeholders within the ecosystem - including:
+Ethereum's minimum necessary issuance policy is enforced by a wide range of stakeholders within the ecosystem - including:

 - Miners and other network participants

 As part of the Ethereum genesis block, initial contributors to Ethereum sale were allocated 60,000,000 Ether.
 Another 12,000,000 Ether was given to the development fund which was distributed among early contributors and the Ethereum Foundation.

-Block 0 to Block 4,369,999: 5 Ether
+- Block 0 to Block 4,369,999: 5 Ether

-Block 4,370,000 to current: 3 Ether (changed via EIP-649)
+- Block 4,370,000 to 7,280,000: 3 Ether (changed via EIP-649)

 Issuance rate is also impacted by the speed of blocks.
 There have been a few other events in Ethereum's history which has impacted the issuance rate.
 Some planned and some not planned.

-In late 2016, the network was under DDoS attack.
+- In late 2016, the network was under DDoS attack.
 This increased the uncle rate, therefore causing a temporary rise in issuance rate.

 According to the current Eth 2.0 spec, issuance rate will be greatly reduced as a part of Proof of Stake.
 There will be a sliding scale between total amount of Ether at stake and annual interest earned by stakers.
 The current spec would produce the following annual interest and inflation numbers based on total network stake:

-Serenity Phase 0: Slight bump in issuance due to Beacon Chain launch.
+- Eth2 Phase 0: Slight bump in issuance due to Beacon Chain launch.